 Multiple animal studies have found cinnamon can expand vascular smooth muscle.
 Researchers suggest that cinnamon can help pre-empt hypertension in anyone with type 1 or type 2 diabetes due to this effect.4

 Keeping track of your lipid profile is important if you need to stay heart healthy.
 All parameters, whether it is your triglycerides or your cholesterol, must be kept in check.
 Too much of the bad LDL cholesterol building up in your arteries is a recipe for heart disease.
 And cinnamon helps you prevent that.

 Researchers found that regular intake of cinnamon over 12 weeks brought down total cholesterol, triglyceride, and LDL cholesterol levels in test subjects.5

 If you have hyperlipidemia, a condition that causes you to have excessive levels of cholesterol, fats, and triglycerides in your blood, cinnamon intake can offset some of the damage.

 An aqueous extract of cinnamon was used in one animal study to battle hyperlipidemia successfully.
 Lipid metabolism improved while insulin resistance came down in test subjects.6

-For people with type 2 diabetes, having cinnamon every day can help lower triglycerides, the bad LDL cholesterol, and total cholesterol levels (all risk factors for developing heart disease), in addition to lowering blood glucose levels.
-This makes it invaluable to diabetics who are already at greater risk of developing cardiovascular disease than a normal healthy individual.
+For people with type 2 diabetes, having cinnamon every day can help lower triglycerides, the bad LDL cholesterol, and total cholesterol levels – all risk factors for developing heart disease.
+This is in addition to lowering blood glucose levels.
+This combination makes cinnamon invaluable to diabetics who are already at greater risk of developing cardiovascular disease than a normal healthy individual.